GLP-1 receptor agonist: Combination and multiple target drugs

 Some GLP-1 agonists, such as tirzepatide, are also agonists of the GIP receptor, glucagon receptor, and/or amylin receptor.
 These additional targets are hoped to increase the amount of weight loss the drugs cause.

-Off-label and gray-market usage
+Alternatives to approved sources

-Influencers and celebrities popularized GLP-1 agonists in the early 2020s, causing many people to seek them for cosmetic or health-based weight loss.
-Gray market sellers offer unauthorized products online they claim are GLP-1 agonists.
-This is illegal in the U.S., but some buyers turn to unauthorized retailers after being denied insurance coverage if they cannot afford the name-brand drug.
+Gray market sellers offer unauthorized products they claim are GLP-1 agonists.
+Some buyers turn to unauthorized retailers if they cannot afford the name-brand drug.
 Buyers face risks due to counterfeit or substandard drugs.